November 15, 2008

 Jean-Michel Chesné's postcard collection

 After his visit to the Palais Idéal, Chesné began collecting picture postcards of art environments, especially those in France.
-Currently this collection probably is one of the largest in France.
+Currently this collection of some 3000 postcards probably is one of the largest in France.

 Parts of the collection have been exhibited, for example in October 2008 in the Halle Saint Pierre in Paris and in 2013 in Liège (expo Oh My God organized by MAD Musée in the Chapelle Saint-Roch).